thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

   # (Optional, default false) Enable or disable adding tags for post pages automatically to the navigation sidebar.
   geekdocTagsToMenu = true

+  # (Optional, default 'title') Configure how to sort file-tree menu entries.
+Possible options are 'title', 'linktitle',
+  # 'date', 'publishdate', 'expirydate' or 'lastmod'.
+Every option can be used with a reverse modifier as well
+  # e.g. 'title_reverse'.
+  geekdocFileTreeSortBy = "title"
 ```

 {{< /tab >}}